saltstack/salt/doc/topics/cloud/parallels.rst

 =================
 Unlike other cloud providers in Salt Cloud, Parallels does not utilize a ``size`` setting.
-This is because Parallels allows the end-user to specify a more detailed configuration for their instances, than is allowed by many other cloud providers.
+This is because Parallels allows the end-user to specify a more detailed configuration for their instances than is allowed by many other cloud hosts.
 The following options are available to be used in a profile, with their default settings listed.

 .. code-block:: yaml